SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/web-apps.md

 ## Collect Logs for Azure Web Apps

-This page has instructions for configuring a pipeline for shipping Azure Web Apps logs from [Azure Monitor](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-get-started) to an Event Hub, on to an Azure Function, and finally to an HTTP source on a hosted collector in Sumo Logic.
+This section has instructions for configuring a pipeline for shipping Azure Web Apps logs from [Azure Monitor](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-get-started) to an Event Hub, on to an Azure Function, and finally to an HTTP source on a hosted collector in Sumo Logic.
 Click a link to jump to a topic:

 * [Solution Overview](#Solution_Overview)
 * [Configure an HTTP source](#Step_1:_Configure_an_HTTP_source)